slerman12/Help-me/2-Opposing-views.md

 That Hell from the GABA downregulation didn't go away for more than a year, though the linguistics seem to want to say "for a full year" everytime I type this, even though more than a year and possibly ongoing is more accurate.
 Every neuron in my brain was behaving as if I was being mauled by a bear, without pause, day and night, every minute.

-To be clear, university-hospital, university-employed psychiatrists, and university-employed outpatient doctor.
-Still, from the beginning, university-mediated interventions.

 The experience of losing my hair has cost me relationships and worsened my social anxiety, and the benzo-brain damage and torture leaves me with PTSD.

 ### Benzodiazepine mechanism of action